qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 for visualizing elevation data along a line.
 It supports vector, raster, mesh and point cloud layers.
 Data can be of 2D or 3D type.

-To add an elevation profile view, go to :menuselection:`View -->` |newElevationProfile| :menuselection:`Elevation Profile` menu.
+To create or manage elevation profile panels, expand the :menuselection:`View --> Elevation Profiles -->` menu and either press:

+* |newElevationProfile| :menuselection:`New Elevation Profile` (:kbd:`Ctrl+Alt+E`):
+  creates an elevation profile based on the project layer tree.
+* :menuselection:`Manage Elevation Profiles...`: opens the :guilabel:`Elevation Profile Manager` dialog listing all available elevation profile views, and allowing to:

+  * search for an elevation profile
+  * open any elevation profile in the project
+  * duplicate, rename or remove an existing elevation profile

 You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.
+They are stored in the project upon saving the project.

 .. _figure_elevation_tool_interaction: